 How fast does bamboo spread?

-Temperate, running bamboos like Phyllostachys are noteworthy for their aggressive, monopodial rhizome roots.
-Thankfully, they won’t spread at a rate of 2-3 feet a day, but their growth rate is formidable and something to be aware of.
-They can easily spread twice that much in a year.
+Temperate, running bamboos like Phyllostachys are noteworthy for their aggressive, monopodial rhizomes.
+Thankfully, they won’t spread at a rate of 2-3 feet a day, but their rhizomatous expansion rate is formidable and something to be aware of.
+The rhizome network of a healthy running bamboo can easily spread 4 or 5 feet in one year.

-As of yet, the Guinness Book of World Records has not taken the time to measure the speed at which bamboo’s underground rhizome network can grow outward.
+As of yet, the Guinness Book of World Records has not taken the time to measure the speed at which bamboo’s underground rhizome network can spread.
 And again, this pace depends greatly on the variety of bamboo and its growing conditions.

 Phyllostachys, as mentioned above, is one of the fastest-spreading genera of running bamboo.
 P. aurea, P. bissetii and P. aureosulcata are some of the most invasive species to watch out for.
 You might not notice in the first season or two, but once established, they can really spread out of control.
 (Remember the famous proverb: “The first year it sleeps, the second year it creeps, the third year it leaps.”)

-Check out our articles on cold hardy bamboo, running bamboos, and bamboo containment to learn more.
+Check out our articles on cold-hardy bamboo and bamboo containment to learn more.

 Bamboo height